linode/docs/docs/guides/platform/get-started/support/index.md

 The Linode Support Team will respond as soon as possible.

-If you are having difficulty logging in to the Linode Cloud Manager and opening a support ticket, you can email Linode Support at <support@linode.com>.
+If you are having difficulty logging in to the Linode Cloud Manager and opening a support ticket, fill out the [can't log in form](https://www.linode.com/support/contact/).
 You can also call Linode 24 hours a day:

 - **+1 (609) 380-7100** (international)